 As for my writings, my main work is the book Radical Ecopsychology: Psychology in the Service of Life, 2nd ed.
 (State University of New York Press, 2013).
 More details on the book are available here.
 For the second edition I wrote a lengthy new chapter in which I reflect on how the field has developed since the book was first published in 2002.
-This chapter gives a good picture of my more recent thinking and an update on the field as a whole.
 Although there have been a number of positive developments in the last decade, I believe ecopsychology still needs to catch up with its own radicalness.

 I offer related discussions of the first-generation/second-generation schism in the following two articles: “Clarifying the Challenges: A Response to Zhiwa Woodbury’s Review and Response to Radical Ecopsychology: Psychology in the Service of Life (2nd Ed.), by Andy Fisher.”
 Ecopsychology, 5 (2013), 158-162; and “Three Arguments for a Radical Ecopsychology.”
 Ecopsychology, 5 (2013), 225-227.

-A good introduction to my approach to ecopsychology is the chapter "What Is Ecopsychology?
+Another introduction to my approach to ecopsychology is the chapter "What Is Ecopsychology?
 A Radical View," in the book Ecopsychology: Science, Totems, and the Technological Species, ed.
 Peter Kahn, Jr. and Patrica Hasbach (Cambridge, Mass.: MIT Press, 2012).
-This is another effort on my part to distinguish ecopsychology from mainstream approaches to the human-nature relationship by highlighting what is unique and radical about ecopsychology.
+I aim in this writing again to distinguish ecopsychology from mainstream approaches to the human-nature relationship by highlighting what is unique and radical about ecopsychology.

 A shorter introduction to my approach is the chapter “Ecopsychology as Radical Praxis,” in Ecotherapy: Healing with Nature in Mind, ed.
 Linda Buzzell and Craig Chalquist (Sierra Club, 2009).
 This ecotherapy anthology is a follow-up to the ecopsychology reader Ecopsychology: Restoring the Earth, Healing the Mind, edited by Roszak, Gomes, and Kanner (Sierra Club, 1995).